6 Basic Supplements Everyone Needs

 RELAX

 Deep breathing is a wonderful way to calm and relax your emotions very quickly in times of extreme stress.
 Focusing on the breath helps to exclude outside thoughts and stop panic before it escalates.
-For the correct technique click here.
+For the most effective breathing technique click here.

 Yoga is an excellent way to achieve relaxation quickly, and is perfect to introduce into your study routine.
 Alternatives are qi gong, tai chi or walking.